After two years in the dark, Vivid Sydney is back for 2022 with a whole lot of lights, ideas and music to enjoy.

-Vivid Sydney will run from the 27th of May until the 18th of June 2022, and after two years of cancellations things are looking good for the festival’s return this year.
-But as with all travel arrangements these days it’s a great idea to make sure your accommodation is 100% refundable just in case there are any unexpected border closures or lockdowns.
+Vivid Sydney 2023 will run from the 26th of May until the 17th of June, and while it’s unlikely anything will stop this year’s festivities going ahead, as always it’s a great idea to make sure your accommodation is 100% refundable just in case there are any unexpected changes to your travel plans.

 There’s a wide range of great hotels, B&Bs and more to choose from around the city for all sorts of budgets, including some great apartments to rent with Sydney harbour views.
 And you can of course stay further afield and hop on public transport to come into Circular Quay.

-But if you want to really treat yourself and stay somewhere you can see the pretty lights from your window and step out your front door and find yourself in the middle of the festival buzz, here are our top picks…
+But if you want to really treat yourself it’s best to stay somewhere you can step out your front door and find yourself in the middle of the festival buzz, or even see the festival lights from your window.
+If that sounds like the way go to you, here are our top Vivid Sydney hotel picks…

 The Four Seasons Hotel, Sydney